Choked accretion onto a Schwarzschild black hole: A hydrodynamical jet-launching mechanism: Analytic model

-We can now relate the constant $A_2$ to the location of the stagnation points of the flow, i.e.~points at which the spatial components of the velocity field vanish.
-From \eq{e2.16} we see that the polar velocity vanishes at the equator ($\theta =\pi/2$) and at the polar axis ($\theta = 0,\,\pi$).
-If we ask for the stagnation points to lie along the polar axis and call $\mathcal{S}$ their radial distance to the origin then, from \eq{e2.15} it follows that
+Note that, since we have assumed inflow across the equatorial region, the velocity field described by \eqs{e2.18} and \eqref{e2.19} is characterized by the existence of a pair of stagnation points (points at which the spatial components of the velocity field vanish) located along the polar axis ($\theta = 0,\,\pi$) at mirror points with respect to the origin.
+Calling $\mathcal{S}$ their radial distance to the origin, from \eq{e2.18} we obtain the following relationship between $V_0$, $\mathcal{R}$ and $\mathcal{S}$